Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 Grimacing and feeling nothing but dull disgust, I discarded my blaster pistol in favor of the vibroblade.
-The latter I spun to block the snarling mouth of the beast - whilst the slime-oozing jaws armed with one-hundred razor-sharp teeth aimed to the direction of my armored forearm, growling and snapping the empty air all around it.
-The agile blade vibrating at ultrasonic speed penetrated the Rakghoul's skin at its neck and cut through meat and tendons, making its way to the esophagus.
+The latter I spun to block the snarling mouth of the beast - while the slime-oozing jaws armed with one-hundred razor-sharp teeth aimed to the direction of my armored forearm, growling and snapping the empty air all around it.
+The sharp blade vibrating at ultrasonic speed penetrated the rakghoul's skin at its neck and cut through meat and tendons, making its way into the esophagus.
 A trail of dark blood sprinkled from the wound and the thin, black river of liquid snaked towards the beast's grey, muscular shoulder.

 The creature let out a half shriek, half growl.
 My brain ignored how humane it sounded.

 Utilizing the opening gained by destroying the beast's momentum, I smashed my left fist straight to its temple.
 I heard and felt the thin shell of bone yield and break under the impact of the punch with a sickening crack.